MicrosoftDocs/visualstudio-docs/docs/sharepoint/overview-of-the-programming-model-of-sharepoint-tools-extensions.md

 - *SharePoint server and client object models*.
 Use these object models to modify a SharePoint site or to retrieve data from a SharePoint site from the context of a SharePoint tools extension.

 ### SharePoint tools object model
  Each SharePoint tools extension uses types in the SharePoint tools object model to define the core behavior and functionality of the extension.
-The following tables describe the namespaces that are included in this object model, by the assemby that contains them.
+The following tables describe the namespaces that are included in this object model, by the assembly that contains them.

 #### Microsoft.VisualStudio.SharePoint.dll